Greek Internet Exchange: Network

-GR-IX hold three points of presence in Athens; one is located at 48 King Constantinos Street, at a building owned by the National Hellenic Research Foundation, one at Lamda Hellix's Data Center in Koropi and one at Telecom Italia Sparkle Greece's Data Center in Metamorfosi.
+GR-IX holds three points of presence in Athens; one is located at 48 King Constantinos Street, at a building owned by the National Hellenic Research Foundation, one at Digital Realty's Data Center in Koropi and one at Telecom Italia Sparkle Greece's Data Center in Metamorfosi.

 GR-IX has also one point of presence in Thessaloniki, located in SYNAPSECOM's S.A.
 Data Center in Kalohori.